sec-bit/mle-pcs/coding-theory/An Introduction to Error-Correcting Codes.md

 > The **minimum distance $d$** of a linear code is equal to the **minimum Hamming weight** of any of its *non-zero* codewords.
 > $$ d = \min_{\mathbf{c} \in C, \mathbf{c} \neq 0} w(\mathbf{c}) $$

-Instead of comparing pairs, we just need to find the non-zero codeword with the fewest '1's. ([proof](#proof-section))
+Instead of comparing pairs, we just need to find the non-zero codeword with the fewest '1's.

 ## Hamming Codes (The General Version)